weeping-angel/Persona/README.md

 pip install --upgrade flask-wtf pip install --upgrade numpy
 ```
+2.)
+Generate Keys and Tokens for Twitter app and update 'maal.py' in the project with your own keys and Tokens.

+3.)
+Download and Extract the Repository at your preferred location.

+4.)
 Now run the flask app to host the website locally.
-Usually, hosting address is :
+Default, hosting address for localhost is :
 ```
 127.0.0.1:5000
 ```
 ![LoginPage](./Screenshots/LoginPage.PNG)

+5.)
 Open the broswer (Chrome or Firefox is recommended) and enter the above the address as URL.
 Here, you will get Login page.
 Enter the details to go to your dashboard.
 If you are using this
 app for the first time, do registration first.
 Enter the following address to register as new user: